K-State students win urban design competition, $50,000 prize

 See more information about the students' project at http://www.uli.org/hines-competition/2013-hines-competition-finalist-kansas-state-universityuniversity-of-mo-kcuniversity-of-kansas/.

-The Kansas team, including three Master of Landscape Architecture students from the Kansas State University department of landscape architecture and regional and community and included: Kylie Harper, Hutchinson; Derek Hoetmer, Valley Center; and Kevin Cunningham, Denver, Colo., the Kansas team leader.
+The Kansas team includes three Master of Landscape Architecture students from the Kansas State University department of landscape architecture and regional and community: Kylie Harper, Hutchinson; Derek Hoetmer, Valley Center; and Kevin Cunningham, Denver, Colo., the Kansas team leader.